epage/epage.github.io/blog/dev/pr-style.md

 Provide guideposts within your contribution to step them through and understand your PR.

 A contributor's audience also extends to future readers, including
-- Users looking at PRs to better understand a change
+- Users looking at PRs to better understand a CHANGELOG entry
 - Contributors seeking to better understand the motives for the code they are changing
 - Contributors root causing behavior, like with `git bisect`